-Don’t Go Back to School without a Seizure Tracker Dynamic Seizure Action Plan!
+Don’t go to School without a Seizure Tracker Dynamic Seizure Action Plan!

-A Dynamic Seizure Action Plan (DSAP) along with the Seizure Tracker’s extensive recording and reporting features allows you to send your children back to school with confidence in their care.
+A Dynamic Seizure Action Plan (DSAP) along with the Seizure Tracker’s extensive recording and reporting features allows you to send your children school with confidence in their care.

 Where to start?